SETL-Framework/setl-examples/README.md

 We are looking to read the `orders_table` table from DynamoDB, located at the `us-east-1` region.
 1. Complete the configuration object `dynamoDBData` in `src/main/resources/exercise/extract/extract.conf`.
 2. In `App.scala`, register a `Connector` with this data.
 We already set the endpoint to be `http://localhost:8000` so that the requests are pointing to your local DynamoDB instance.
 3. You may create your own `Factory` and implement the `read()` function to verify if you can ingest the data.
 If you are not sure how to do that yet, we already added a `Factory` to a `Stage`, which is added to the `Pipeline`.
 This `CheckExtractFactory` will ingest a `Connector` named `dynamoDBDataConnector`.
-It will read in into `dynamoDBData` in the `read()` method, and verify the number of lines in this data.
+It will read it into `dynamoDBData` in the `read()` method, and verify the number of lines in this data.
 Uncomment the corresponding lines and complete the part on the `@Delivery` annotation before running your code to test your implementation of DynamoDB data registration and ingestion.

 </details>